Srijana1425/Data-Architect-Big-Data-Project_FinalProject/README.md

 Record Your Video: Create a screen + audio recording.
 Explain your slides clearly and concisely, without reading the content word-for-word.
 Present effectively and aim to convince the leadership to adopt your proposed design.

+## Project Files 📂
+To further understanding this project, please refer to the following files in my repository:
+- ### 1.
+Project Data 🗂️
+- **Description**: Contains all three JSON data sources.